Heterandria formosa

 Heterandria formosa (known as the least killifish, dwarf topminnow, mosqu or midget livebearer) is a species of livebearing fish within the family Poeciliidae.
 This is the same family that includes familiar aquarium fishes such as guppies and mollies.
 Heterandria formosa is not as commonly kept in aquaria as these species.
 Despite the common name "least killifish", it belongs to the family Poeciliidae and not to one of the killifish families.
-H. formosa is one of the smallest fish species; the 1991 Baensch Aquarium Atlas listed it as the 7th smallest fish in the world, and as of 2006 it remains the smallest fish species found in North America.
+H. formosa is one of the smallest fish species; the 1991 Baensch Aquarium Atlas listed it as the seventh smallest fish in the world, and as of 2006 it remains the smallest fish species found in North America.

 Range and habitat

 Heterandria formosa is the only member of its genus found in the United States.
-Its geographical range spans the southeastern United States, from South Carolina south to Georgia and Florida, and westward across the Florida Gulf Coast to Louisiana.
+Its geographical range spans the southeastern United States, from North Carolina south to Georgia and Florida, and westward across the Florida Gulf Coast to Louisiana.
 In recent years, this species has been collected in eastern Texas.
 It is recorded to occur along the western portion of the Sabine River basin, according to North American Native Fishes (NANFA).
 It has also been collected as far west as Humble, TX in small sand pit ponds after the 2017 floods associated with Hurricane Harvey.
 It is one of the few aquarium fishes that is endemic to North America.

 Heterandria formosa live primarily in vegetated, slow moving or standing freshwater habitats, but this species also occurs in brackish waters.